joelittlejohn/jsonschema2pojo/jsonschema2pojo-gradle-plugin/README.md

   // Whether to use commons-lang 3.x imports instead of commons-lang 2.x imports when adding equals,
   // hashCode and toString methods. boolean useCommonsLang3 = false

+  // Whether to initialize Set and List fields as empty collections, or leave them as null. boolean initializeCollections = true
 }
 ```